 - London, BL, Royal 20 D I – the earliest and most authoritative witness of the second redaction.
 The alignment of Royal includes Prose 5, a section which is exclusive to the second redaction. [see the reproduction]

-- London, BL, Additional 15268 – an important representative of the ‘Acre’ group, i.e. one of the late thirteenth-century manuscripts produced in the Latin Kingdom of Jerusalem. [see the reproduction]
+- London, BL, Additional 15268 – an important representative of the ‘Acre’ group, i.e. one of the late thirteenth-century manuscripts produced in the Latin Kingdom of Jerusalem, which disseminate the 'long' version of the first redaction. [see the reproduction]

 - London, BL, Additional 19669 – one of the earliest witnesses of the so-called ‘beta version’ of the first redaction, the abridged text produced in north-eastern France. [see the reproduction]